zahramaroufi75/challenge_1/README.md

 Suppose you have to design an circuit that is placed on an industrial device to protect human life.
 Take the cutting machine, for example.
 You must design a circuit that, after detecting a human hand, immediately stops the device and holds the blade.
 In such a system, even a few moments of delay can cause irreparable damage.
 The need for a system to be real-time in such cases becomes clear.
 Other applications of RTOS include __car airbag system__ , which is very important to operate in a timely manner.
 Other benefits of RTOS include:

 __1.__    Ability to schedule based on priority is a very powerful tool that allows the processor to perform important tasks faster than non-important ones.

 __2.__    Modularity  :  Using RTOS makes coding to be done modularly.
 So it will be much easier to develop and reuse the code in the future.

 __3.__    Team development upgrade : The task-based system allows separate designers and teams to work independently on different parts of their project

 __4.__    Easier testing : Modular work based development allows modular work based testing.

+__5.__    Reuse the code :  Another advantage of modular work is that similar programs on similar operating systems inevitably lead to create a library of standard tasks.

-__5.__   System efficiency is greatly improved.
+__5.__    System efficiency is greatly improved because no processing time is wasted on events that did not occur.